linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 and thus offers an interactive command environment hosting many conventional unix commands.

-For more info, see the [busybox-demo README](../6-busybox-demo/README.md)
+For more info, see the [6-busybox-demo README](../6-busybox-demo/README.md)

 ## (optional) Build and run the native demo
 This is a root disk that contains the compiler and assembler, and can be used to build additional tools natively, on the i370.

-For more info, see the [native-demo README](../7-native-demo/README.md)
+For more info, see the [7-native-demo README](../7-native-demo/README.md)

 ## Notes